Central Research Questions

 This study explores the distribution and diversity of land snail species within the East Vättern Scarp Mountains.
 By examining various environmental factors and forest continuity, it seeks to understand how these elements impact snail community structures, which could serve as indicators of ecological stability.
+This research underscores the importance of land snails as bioindicators for forest continuity and environmental health.
+By linking land snail community structure to habitat conditions, the study aims to provide a foundation for using these species in ecosystem monitoring, aiding in the preservation of biodiverse forest ecosystems.

 Key findings